-You’ve picked the perfect laptop for uni – but its internal storage drive can only hold so much.
-Much like your brain after your fourth lecture in a row, overloading your laptop can make it sluggish and unresponsive.
-Not to mention the risk of losing everything if your laptop’s stolen or broken.
+You’ve picked the perfect laptop for uni – but its internal storage drive can only hold so many essays.
+A lot like your brain after your fourth lecture in a row, overloading your laptop can make it sluggish and unresponsive.
+Not to mention there’s the risk of losing everything if your laptop’s stolen or broken.

-To keep your stuff safe, you might want to pick up an external storage drive.
-They’ll let you back up all that hard work, so you’ll have peace of mind knowing your files are secure.
-But which one to choose?
+To keep your stuff safe, you might want to pick up an external hard drive.
+They’ll let you back up all that hard work.
+So, if you run into any tech trouble, you’re covered.
+But which one should you go for?

 What sizes do external storage drives come in?